stanislaw/notes_on_software_engineering/README.md

 following conditions are met:

 - All functions are captured, leaving no gaps in functional coverage.
-- All functions are partitioned in the most efficient way, given the team’s knowledge and experience.
+- All functions are partitioned in the most efficient way, given the team's knowledge and experience.
 - All functions are ready to be transformed into a work breakdown structure (WBS) that makes sense from both programmatic and technical perspectives.